-The Graduate Management Admission Council (GMAC), owner and administrator of the GMAT, has announced the release of the GMAT Online exam, to help business school candidates complete their applications during the coronavirus pandemic.
+The Graduate Management Admission Council (GMAC), owner and administrator of the GMAT, released the GMAT Online Exam, to help business school candidates complete their applications during the coronavirus pandemic.

-You can register to take the GMAT at home, online, from April 14, with around-the-clock testing appointments available from April 20 to June 15.
+You can register to take the GMAT at home, online, with around-the-clock testing appointments available through 2022.

-The test is available in impacted markets globally, excluding markets limited by regulatory restrictions: Mainland China, Iran, Cuba, Sudan, Slovenia, and North Korea.
-GMAC is also working to provide appropriate online options for candidates with disabilities who meet specific eligibility criteria.
+The test is available in impacted markets globally, excluding markets limited by regulatory restrictions: Mainland China, Iran, Cuba, Sudan, and North Korea.

 How does the GMAT Online exam work?